 Ryan is excited about the future of soccer in the area and is dedicated to the positive growth and progression of the game as a learning tool that goes well beyond the teachings of soccer.

 Roland Benedict was an All-State soccer player at Bigfork High School.
-He was offered scholarships to play in College but turned them down to take a chance at playing in England.
-Shortly after arriving he had tryouts with Gillingham FC and Southend United.
-Southend wanted to sign him but because of legal issues failed to do so.
-Roland then returned home and continued his pursuit of a contract.
-He began playing with the Rapids Men’s team, he fell in love with the club and what they were trying to accomplish.
+He was offered scholarships to play in college but turned them down to take a chance at playing in England.
+Shortly after arriving in the UK he had tryouts with Gillingham FC and Southend United, with Southend attempting to offer him a contract that fell through due to visa issues.
+Roland then returned home, but continued his pursuit of a professional contract.
+He began playing with the Rapids Men’s team, and he fell in love with the club and what they were trying to accomplish.
 He became a Rapid through and through.
-In the Summer of 2010 he was offered a training opportunity with Manchester City one of the biggest clubs in the world.
+In the Summer of 2010 he was offered a training opportunity with Manchester City, one of the biggest clubs in the world.
 While at Manchester City his skill level was evaluated at the level of a 2nd Division Italian player.
-He was instead sent to Belgium where he tried out for several teams, including Club Brugge and Lierse SK.
+He was sent to Belgium where he tried out for several teams, including Club Brugge and Lierse SK.
 Roland eventually signed a contract with Racing Gent for one year.
-His contract has ended and he has come home to pursue a contract in the MLS.
-While he prepares for his tryouts he will be playing with the Rapids Men’s team and has now also taken on the role of Director of the Mentoring Program.
+Following his professional career, Roland returned to his roots here in the Flathead and has become an integral part of the soccer community.
+He is the director of the private mentoring program, the varsity high school girls coach at Whitefish High School, the head coach of the U16 men's Flathead Valley United team, and continues to play with the Rapids Men's Premier team.
 He is very excited to give back to the Flathead Valley soccer community.

 John Lacey grew up playing competitive soccer in the Midwest, including 3+ years of varsity experience at Carleton College in Minnesota.
 John began his official coaching career with 2 years as Asst Coach of the Carleton women’s team.
 After moving to Helena, MT, John coached with Helena High and the Arsenal club program.
 He and his wife moved to Whitefish in 1998, where John coached a total of 4 seasons as an assistant with the Whitefish High School boys & girls programs, including the WHS boys’ first state championship season (2002).
 John was also a head coach of multiple boys and girls select teams with the Whitefish Sting (predecessor to Glacier United/Flathead Rapids).
 As his own family grew, John’s coaching turned to younger rec level teams, and he also became a licensed MOA referee for Montana high school games.
 He holds a USSF “D” coaching license.